matloff/fastStat/StatBareMin.md

 We saw above that linear models can be used not only for prediction but also for effect estimation.
-In fact, they may be used for *fairer* estimation, as will be shown in this section.
+In fact, they may be used for *fairer, more meaningful* estimation, as will be shown in this section.

-admissions data, admissions to grad school.
-Say Y = 1 or 0, according to admitted or not.
-Turns out that P(Y = 1) for men is larger than that for women, suggesting UCB is biased against women.
-HOWEVER, now let X = department applied to (6 of them).
-Now, we find that admission probability, i.e. P(Y = 1 | X = d) is HIGHER for women than men or about the same, depending on which department d one considers.
-The problem was that women had been applying to the more selective departments.
+Let's first consider the famous UC Berkeley data on admissions to grad school.
+It was alleged that Berkeley was biased against female applicants, which seemed odd, so statistics professor Peter Bickel took a fresh look at the data.

+It turned out to be true the over proportion

+(male applicants admitted) / (male applicants)

+was greater than the corresponding fraction for females,

+(female applicants admitted) / (female applicants)

+But it turned out that the overall lower rate for women was largely due to their applying to the more selective departments.
+Comparing admissions rates in individual departments, the seeming anomaly disappeared; male and female rates were similar in most departments, and in some the female rare was considerably higher.

+The lesson to be learned is:

+> Relations between two variables, in this case Admission and Gender, can
+> be highly impacted by a third variable, Department here.

+The Latin term *ceteris paribus*, "all else being equal," applies here.
+In comparing male and female admissions rates, we must make sure that all other variables are equal, e.g. compare the male admissions rate *in Department A* to the female rate *in Department A.*

-9. Linear models are often used for "ceteris paribus" analysis of, e.g. gender pay gaps.
+Linear models are often used for ceteris paribus analyses.
+Let's look at an analysis of a possible gender pay gap.
+The **pef** dataset gives census data in Silicon Valley, back in the year 2000.
+Six different tech job titles were present.

+Here is what the first six rows of the data look like:

 ``` r
 > head(pef)